“No Audio Output Device is Installed” Error Windows 10

 In Device Manager, expand the Sound, video and game controllers category, and right-click on your audio device.
 Click Enable in the pop up menu.

-If you tried option 2 & 3 and it didn’t solve your issue, consider Downloading Driver Support for hassle free driver updates?
+When you have tried option 2 & 3 and it didn’t solve your issue, consider Downloading Driver Support for hassle free driver updates?